Graphs isomorphisms under edge-replacements and the family of amoebas: Amoebas: algebraic approach

-Item (iii) of Lemma \ref{la:properties_FER} means that performing a feasible edge-replacement $e \to e' \in R_G$ in a copy $G_{\rho}$ of $G$ yields the copy of $G$ given by the permutation $\sigma \, \rho$, where we can choose any $\sigma \in S_G(e \to e')$.
-It now makes sense to consider the group $S_G$ generated by the permutations associated to all feasible edge-replacements, that is, by the set
+Observe that performing a feasible edge-replacement $e \to e' \in R_G$ in a copy $G_{\rho}$ of $G$ yields the copy of $G$ given by the permutation $\sigma \, \rho$, where we can choose any $\sigma \in \fer_G(e \to e')$.
+In other words, we can model the application of a series of feasible edge-replacements by considering the composition of the corresponding permutations.
+A formal proof of this rather intuitive fact can be found in Lemma \ref{la:properties_FER} in the Appendix.
+It now makes sense to consider the group $\fer(G)$ generated by the permutations associated to all feasible edge-replacements, that is, by the set

 Thus,